BigDaMa/jupyterhub-environment/README.md

 ### Common Issues
 1. When we create physical linux users but the students still cannot log in, it could be due to three reasons: (1) They use a wrong username or password, (2) They use another browser rather than Google Chrome, and (3) We have created a user for them with some upercase characters.

+2. The jupyterhub config file of non-docker version is in "/anaconda3/envs/data8/bin/jupyterhub_config.py".